 If you have issue formatting your drive elsewhere, try to use the following method.

-- Open an elevated command prompt by searching CMD in the Windows 10 search bar, right-click command prompt and select Run as administrator.
+- Open an elevated command prompt by searching CMD in the Windows 11 or Windows 10 search bar, right-click command prompt and select Run as administrator.

 - Type “diskpart” and press Enter.

 - Next, type “list disk” and press Enter.
 This will list all the disk drives of your PC.

 - Type “select disk #”, replace # with the disk number of the disk drive you want to format and clean, then press Enter.

 select disk #

 - Type “clean” or “clean all” and press Enter to begin the cleaning process.

 - Clean – Faster cleaning process as it only marks the data on the disk as deleted.

 - Clean all – Slower process as it performs actual erasing of the data on the disk.